Scripture Unfiltered

 This study traces the thread of clothing through the entire Bible, from the first covering in Eden to the white robes of Revelation.
 The thesis is simple and will be tested at every point: human-made coverings always fail, and divine coverings always cost blood.
 Every garment in Scripture answers two questions: who made this covering, and what did it cost?
 The answers to those questions reveal more about righteousness, atonement, and the character of Yahuah than most systematic theology textbooks.

 Along the way, the Hebrew and Greek roots will open doors into familiar stories that most readers have never walked through.
 The root of the most common Hebrew word for “garment” shares its letters with the word for “treachery.”
-The first act of human sewing produced a covering that Yahuah immediately replaced.
+The first act of human sewing produced a covering that God immediately replaced.
 The garment closest to the body in Hebrew carries the same name from Eden to the priesthood to the cross.
 And the Greek word for “putting on” a garment is the same word Paul uses for putting on the Messiah Himself.

 Clothing in Scripture is not decoration.
 It is theology you can wear.